Daily lifeArif GüvençApr 1, 2026

 As of 2026, banks are quite strict due to "Anti-Money Laundering" laws.
 The following documents are typically required for a standard application:

-• Passport and Visa: Your original passport and a visa type with at least 3-6 months of validity (DTV, Retirement, LTR, or Non-B).
+• Passport and Visa: Original passport and a visa type with at least 3-6 months of validity (DTV, Retirement, LTR, or Non-B).

 • Certificate of Residence: An official document confirming your address in Thailand, obtained from the immigration office or your embassy.

-• Local Phone Number: A Thailand-based line (e-SIM or physical SIM) for the bank's mobile application and SMS confirmations.
+• Local Phone Number: A Thailand-based number (e-SIM or physical SIM) for bank mobile applications and SMS confirmations.

 • Additional Documents: Some branches may request a rental agreement, property deed, or a reference letter from your bank in your home country.